-Beginning in the spring of 2008, the Institute faculty conducted the first of twenty-three oral history workshops under contract with the Texas Historical Commission's Military Sites Program.
-Titled "Here and There: Recollections of World War II," the workshops will be held over two years in sites throughout Texas.
-Workshops in 2008 were held in the towns of Center, Paris, Del Rio, Panhandle, San Angelo, Frisco, Fort Worth, and Amarillo.
-On schedule for 2009 were workshops in Alpine, Tyler, Midland, Brownwood, College Station, Corpus Christi, Sweetwater, San Antonio, Lubbock, Brownsville, Houston, Waco, Palestine, Victoria, and El Paso.
+From the spring of 2008 to January 2010, the Institute conducted twenty-three oral history workshops under contract with the Texas Historical Commission's Military Sites Program.
+Titled "Here and There: Recollections of World War II," the workshops were held in sites throughout Texas, including the towns of Center, Paris, Del Rio, Panhandle, San Angelo, Frisco, Fort Worth, Amarillo, Alpine, Tyler, Midland, Brownwood, College Station, Corpus Christi, Sweetwater, San Antonio, Lubbock, Brownsville, Houston, Waco, Palestine, Victoria, and El Paso.
 Along with the training workshops, the Institute gathered interviews with veterans of World War II and with witnesses to the Texas home front during the war.
 Leadership in this statewide initiative earned the Institute the Texas Historical Commission's 2011 Award of Excellence in Preserving History and the American Association for State and Local History's 2011 Award of Merit.

 In July 2009, BUIOH conducted its first online workshop, "Getting Started with Oral History."
 Enthusiastic responses from every participant, a waiting list of people in line for our next online training, and our own assessment that the online workshop was just plain fun encouraged BUIOH to offer the two-session, interactive, online introductory workshops twice yearly.
 By early 2014, 207 men and women, hailing from Texas and thirty other states, had taken part in nine workshops, along with international attendees from three Canadian provinces, Panama, Israel, Egypt, Australia, Jamaica, and the Virgin Islands.

-In August 2010, BUIOH launched a weekly radio program based on its oral history collection.
-Aired on KWBU-FM 103.3 in Waco on Tuesdays, the program is titled Living Stories.
-The creator of the series is our editor, Michelle Holland, who also created a Web site to archive the programs.
-Listen to the programs at Living Stories.
+From August 2010 through December 2013, BUIOH produced one hundred public radio programs based on its oral history collection.
+Aired on KWBU-FM 103.3 in Waco, the program was titled Living Stories.
+The creator of the series, our editor, Michelle Holland, also developed the Living Stories web site to archive the programs.